How does co-operative housing society come under the purview of GST?

 - As per section 9 of CGST Act, 2017 GST shall be levied on the supply of goods and services.

-- As per section 7(a) of CGST Act, 2017 supply means that all forms of supply of goods or services or both such as sale, transfer, barter, exchange, license, rental, lease or disposal made or agreed to be made for consideration by a person in the course or furtherance of business.
+- As per section 7(a) of CGST Act, 2017 supply means that all forms of supply of goods or services or both such as sale, transfer, barter, exchange, license, rental, lease or disposal made or agreed to be made for a consideration by a person in the course or furtherance of business.

 - As per section 2(84)(i)(e) of CGST Act, 2017 the provision by a club, association, society, or any such body (for a subscription or any other consideration) of the facilities or benefits to its members is specifically included in the definition of business as per CGST Act.

-As per section 22 of CGST Act 2017, it is mandatory for those housing societies to take GST registration whose aggregate turnover exceeds Rs.
+As per section 22 of the CGST Act 2017, it is mandatory for those housing societies to take GST registration whose aggregate turnover exceeds Rs.
 20 lakhs annually.

 Note: Mere registration under GST, does not make it mandatory for the society to levy GST on monthly maintenance bills from its members.